Plain-English activity logs for every action in your app.

 Questions, answered.

-The eight things people actually ask.
+The nine things people actually ask.
 Click any to expand.

 What does EZLogs actually do?